Automotive industry in Bulgaria: Bulgaralpine

 Bulgaralpine was a sports automobile produced in Plovdiv, Bulgaria, and the result of a collaboration between Alpine (a French automobile firm) and ETO Bulet (a Bulgarian export trade organisation).
 Production lasted for three years (1967–1969).

-In the end of 1966 the founder of the French car company Alpine - Jean Rédélé - arrived in Sofia, Bulgaria, having been invited by the ETO (export trade organisation) Bulet.
+At the end of 1966 the founder of the French car company Alpine, Jean Rédélé, arrived in Sofia, Bulgaria, having been invited by the ETO (export trade organisation) Bulet.
 Bulet was the same Bulgarian firm that had, through cooperation with Renault, already began the assembly of Bulgarrenault, and now had the same intention regarding Alpine.
 While in Bulgaria, Rédélé was introduced to the famed Bulgarian car racer Iliya Chubrikov, who was given the opportunity to test-drive the stunning Alpine A110 on the Circle Highway (at that time still in construction) around Sofia.
 Building on the good impressions made by his car, Rédélé made an attractive offer of cooperation to the Bulgarian side, and in early 1967 sent to Bulgaria several of his 1,000-cubic centimeters-displacement engines, two of which were installed into Bulgarrenault 8 bodies.
 Later that year, Iliya Chubrikov won first place in the Transbalkania rally.
 Shortly after that, Rédélé sent his engineering team to Bulgaria to prepare the assembly of Bulgaralpine and to train a Bulgarian team of automotive specialists.
 Iliya Chubrikov was hired by ETO Bulet in the capacity of a production manager for sports cars.

 In order to manufacture the fiberglass bodies, Bulgaria licensed the manufacturing method for a payment of 8 million French francs which secured the necessary machinery and tooling.
 The raw material for the manufacture of the fiberglass was initially imported from France but later came from the GDR (East Germany) and Poland.